 Warung Citta Ovest

-Looking for smoothie bowls which are just as insta-worthy as they are delicious?
+Looking for smoothie bowls that are just as Insta-worthy as they are delicious?
 Acai Queen is the place for you!
 Prices start from IDR 65k (US$ 4.65) for a small bowl and IDR 95k (US$ 6.80) for a bigger one.

 I went to Sari Organik since I was looking for a restaurant with a rice field view and it didn’t disappoint!
 Even though I didn’t eat the food, I had a mango smoothie and a carrot and ginger juice.
-Prices are slightly higher but you’re kinda paying for the view.
+Prices are slightly high but you’re mostly paying for the view.